 Since the beginning of the pandemic, in instituting its COVID-19 protocols, the University of Oklahoma has monitored guidance issued by the Centers for Disease Control.
 Taking into consideration the CDC’s current guidance on masking, Oklahoma state law, and the state of the COVID-19 pandemic in Oklahoma, OU has adopted the following masking protocols for the Norman Campus.

-General Facilities – OU community members are expected to mask indoors, especially in high-density settings, such as classrooms and at special events when not eating or drinking.
+General Facilities – OU community members are expected to mask indoors on the Norman campus, especially in high-density settings, such as classrooms and at special events when not eating or drinking.

 Health Care Facilities – All individuals in patient-facing settings, including clinical research participant areas and facilities where patient care is a primary function must wear a mask.